Blue (1993 film)

 Blue is a 1993 drama film directed by Derek Jarman.
 It is his final feature film, released four months before his death from AIDS-related complications.
-Such complications had already rendered him partially blind at the time of the film's release, only being able to see in shades of blue.
+Such complications had already rendered him partially blind at the time of the film's release and he was only able to see in shades of blue.

-The film was his last testament as a film-maker, and consists of a single shot of saturated blue colour - specifically International Klein Blue (RGB 0, 47, 167, CMYK 100, 72, 0, 35).
-This fills the screen, as background to a soundtrack where Jarman's and some of his long-time collaborators' narration describes his life and vision.
+The film was his last testament as a film-maker and consists of an unchanging entirely blue screen, to a soundtrack where Jarman's and some of his long-time collaborators' narration describes his life and vision.

 Structure

 The film is split into two halves, with differing strands of narration.
 The first story, intercut with the second, tells the adventures of Blue, as a character and color.
 Blue is described as getting into fights with other colors, "Yellowbelly scorches the earth with its accursed breath...", to adventures, "Marco Polio stumbles across the blue mountains...".

-The other story features the day-to-day life of Derek Jarman, as a gay man living in 1990s London, and the complications of living with AIDS.
-Some of the events mentioned are realistic and true, such as visiting a café with friends, discussing the war in Sarajevo, and having difficulty with day-to-day life, such as putting clothes on backwards.
+The other story features the day-to-day life of Derek Jarman, a gay man living in 1990s London, and the complications of living with AIDS.
+Some of the events mentioned are realistic and true, such as visiting a café with friends, discussing the war in Sarajevo, and having difficulty with day-to-day life, such as putting clothes on backward.
 Others feel more dreamlike, such as when Jarman wonders what is beyond the sky.
-This contrasts with thoughts of his health and how long he has left until he dies, the weakening of his body, and eventual downfall of his eyesight.
+This contrasts with thoughts of his health and how long he has left until he dies, the weakening of his body, and the eventual downfall of his eyesight.

 There are also a handful of sections in which Jarman daydreams.
-The narration makes mention of walking across the sky, and to wondering what an astronaut may be like.
+The narration mentions walking across the sky, and wondering what an astronaut may be like.

-The film's final moments consist of a set of names, being repeated.
-"John.
-Daniel.
+The film's final moments consist of a set of names, being repeated: "David.
 Howard.
 Graham.
 Terry.
-Paul".
+Paul."
 These names are all former lovers and friends of Jarman who had died of AIDS.

-Jarman himself would succumb to AIDS on 19 February 1994 at the age of 52, just months after the film's premiere.
+Jarman himself succumbed to AIDS on 19 February 1994 at the age of 52, just months after the film's premiere.